Snowflake-Labs/sfquickstarts/site/sfguides/src/snaketokens/snaketokens.md

 -- Change to role FF3_Encrypt and query the view.
 Data should be encrypted now. use role ff3_encrypt;

-select * from ff3_encrypt_view1;
+select * from ff3_encrypt_view1; - you should see tokenized data
 ```

+A common question is: what happens when people copy this data to other objects?"
+Let's step through doing just that by inserting data into a new object, tagging that object appropriately, and then seeing if that data is recoverable in the new object.
 ```
--- Prepare target table for encrypted data and in order to show how to decrypt or show how data analyst -- work with encrypted data (stay with role FF3_Encrypt)

--- Populate target table with encrypted data (stay with role FF3_Encrypt) insert into ff3_testing_db.ff3_testing_schema.ff3_pass3_target1  select * from ff3_encrypt_view1;
+-- Populate target table with encrypted data. insert into ff3_testing_db.ff3_testing_schema.ff3_pass3_target1  select * from ff3_encrypt_view1;

 -- Change back to Accountadmin